renrerety/Vibe-Crawler/memory-bank/architecture.md

 1. **`GetAllWalkableBounds()`**: Returns a list of all walkable rectangles
 2. **`IsPositionValid(Vector2 position)`**: Checks if a single point is within any walkable area
-3. **`IsMovementValid(Rectangle bounds)`**: Validates if an entity's bounds are fully contained within a walkable area
+3. **`IsMovementValid(Rectangle bounds)`**: Validates if an entity's bounds are fully contained within walkable areas

-The validation approach ensures all four corners of an entity's bounding box remain within walkable areas, preventing entities from clipping through walls or entering invalid spaces.
+The validation approach has been enhanced to handle junction areas more intelligently:
+- Each corner of an entity's bounds is checked individually against all walkable areas
+- Movement is valid if all corners are within valid areas, even if those areas are different
+- This prevents entities from getting stuck at corridor-room junctions
+- Early return optimization when all corners are validated improves performance

 #### 9.2.3 Movement Implementation